VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 [Allen Holub](https://twitter.com/allenholub) says that we can predict a release date without estimations using Story Counting.
 Check out his [#NoEstimates video](https://youtu.be/QVBlnCTu9Ms) on youtube.

-Story Counting sounds like a dream for me.
+Story Counting sounds like a dream to me.
 No more countless meetings where you argue is that 2 or 3 story points story.

 Let's check if story counting works.